by Errol Greene

-If you decide you want to try these brain fog supplements for yourself, the next step is to consult your doctor to make sure they are safe for you and won’t interfere with medications you currently take.
+If you decide you want to try these brain fog supplements , the next step is to consult your doctor to make sure they are safe for you and won’t interfere with medications you currently take.
 You also want to verify that the amounts you take are enough to be effective but not so much to be toxic.
 Taken correctly and in the spirit of supplementing, and not replacing, other recommended treatments, these remedies might prove effective for you.

 Always consult your personal physician for specific medical advice.